 - It helps you shop on Amazon, which is dangerously convenient but perfect for lazy days when you don’t care about getting your steps in.

 - Offers fun skills, from guided meditations to silly games and interactive stories for kids.
-I’m personally a fan of the productivity hacks, which has helped me focus more time on my day-to-day content tasks.
+I’m personally a fan of the productivity hacks, which have helped me focus more time on my day-to-day content tasks.

 Ideal users